Rear-projection television: Solution

-In 1937, both Philips and HMV put on display at the Radiolympia show in London, television sets that had a screen size of 25 inches based on the same MS11 Philips/Mullard tube.
+In 1937, both Philips and His Master's Voice (HMV) put on display at the Radiolympia show in London, television sets that had a screen size of 25 inches based on the same MS11 Philips/Mullard tube.
 These had been the subject of an advertising campaign prior to the show which generated much interest.
 The television back projected the image from a 4 1/2 inch tube onto a 25 inch etched celluloid screen sandwiched between two sheets of glass for protection.
 The tube size was dictated by the fact that it was the largest tube that could be made with a flat screen.
 It had not been appreciated at this time that a curved screen was optically better if the centre of curvature of the screen was in roughly the same place as the centre of curvature of the mirror.
 The tube was mounted vertically in the bottom of the cabinet with the screen pointing downward towards a concave mirror which reflected the image upward toward an angled mirror at the top of the cabinet onto the 25 inch screen, The top of the tube mirror box had a Schmidt lens to correct aberrations.
 Because the picture had to be magnified to illuminate a screen that had about 100 times the area of the picture on the tube face, the image on the tube had to be very bright indeed.
 To achieve the required brightness, the tube was driven from a 25,000 volt accelerating supply.
 As betrayed by the tube type number, the phosphor was green which was brighter for a given beam current that the contemporary white phosphors.

 Unfortunately, both Philips and HMV had to withdraw their sets from exhibition by the afternoon of the first day as the cathode ray tubes had failed in both cases.
 Customers who had purchased these sets were disappointed to discover that their tubes rarely lasted longer than a few weeks (bearing in mind that there was only one hour of television broadcasting each day).
 By November 1937, Philips decided that it was more economic to buy the sets back rather than keep replacing tubes under warranty, which were becoming harder to source as the demand outstripped supply.
 No information is available as to how HMV handled the problem.